 Due to the effort and extent of work required to get rid of bathroom clogs, you’ll find that most homeowners don’t want to interfere with their home plumbing system.

-Messing with plumbing fixtures and fittings can lead to major inconveniences.
-After all, no one desires to experience the mess that comes with flooding in the bathroom, let alone drain and toilet clogs.
+Messing with plumbing fixtures and fittings can lead to significant inconveniences.
+After all, no one desires to experience the mess of flooding in the bathroom, let alone drain and toilet clogs.

-You can avoid the mess and hassle by ensuring that your plumbing is properly maintained.
-Simply follow these simple tips to minimize the occurrence of bathroom clogs in your property:
+You can avoid the mess and hassle by properly maintaining your plumbing.
+Simply follow these simple tips to minimize the occurrence of bathroom clogs on your property:

-1. Avoid using strong chemicals in your drains and toilets
+1. Avoid using potent chemicals in your drains and toilets

-Some homeowners often go for chemicals to get instant results whenever they are faced with problems of clogged drains and toilets.
-However, most of these chemicals often lead to more problems, especially when not used by plumbing experts.
+Some homeowners often use chemicals to get instant results whenever they face problems with clogged drains and toilets.
+However, most of these chemicals frequently lead to more problems, mainly when not used by plumbing experts.

-Using chemicals in drains and toilets is extremely dangerous, especially when in old bathroom pipes and fixtures.
-Chemicals can damage your plumbing fixtures and this can cause clogs and even leaks.
+Using chemicals in drains and toilets is extremely dangerous, especially in old bathroom pipes and fixtures.
+Chemicals can damage your plumbing fixtures and cause clogs and leaks.

 Besides that, chemicals are also hazardous to your health.
 They can damage your skin if you are exposed to them by contact.
 They can also lead to respiratory problems upon inhalation.